nexusformat/NIAC/NIAC2018Minutes.md

 Mark Basham pointed out that the target attribute pointing to the original data in NXdetector  from NXdata is broken when the data pointed to is an linked external file.
 We may not even have the right to open the external file and add the target attribute to the dataset.

-Proposal from Mark B: The attribute datasetname_target can be used in the same way as the attribute target to a dataset is used but it is attached to the parent group.
+Proposal from Mark B: The attribute DATASETNAME_target can be used in the same way as the attribute target to a dataset is used but it is attached to the parent group.

 Extending the target to annotate the target pointing to an external file does not work because the attribute may be attached to a dataset in an external file which we do not have control over.

 There is a general problem relating data in different files with each other.

-Armando suggests to have a dataset_target field which is a soft link to the group containing the dataset.
+Armando suggests to have a DATASETNAME_target field which is a soft link to the group containing the dataset.

 No conclusion was reached.
 We closed by defining an action item as follows: Armando and Mark Basham work out together how to do this in a proper way.
 Both taking into account NeXus ways of doing things and the technical possibilities of HDF5.
 They come back at a later stage with a documented proposal with examples.

 ### NXptycho

 This is coming from the CXI community who actual took NeXus, liked it but decided that reading and writing attributes is impossible.
 Mark Basham put the attributes back again.
-The resulting files are compatible with both XCI and NeXus.
+The resulting files are compatible with both CXI and NeXus.

 A prerequisite for this application definition is an additional filed in the NXbeam base class which describes the extent of the beam.
 This change was proposed and voted for with: